Can You Get SSDI for Post-Meningitis Complications?

 Can You Get SSDI for Post-Meningitis Complications??

-TL;DR: Yes.
+Yes.
 While most people recover from meningitis, a significant number develop lasting complications including hearing loss, cognitive deficits, seizures, vision problems, and motor dysfunction.
 These permanent residual effects can qualify for SSDI under multiple listings depending on which complications you have.
+The SSA evaluates post-meningitis disability based on your specific residual impairments.